alschmut/StructBuilderMacro/README.md

     }
 }
 ```

+### Motivation
+I use builders in the below two scenarios.
+Having them generated reduces a lot of the boilerplate code:
+- When creating mock data for unit tests:
+- When creating fixtures for SwiftUI Previews:

 ### Limitations
 - The list of default values is limited to the values specified in the below table.
 All other types will require another builder to be defined